 Accidents could happen anywhere: on your way to work, in the grocery store, or even in the comforts of your home.
 These accidents oftentimes result in unanticipated emergency department visits, hefty medical bills, and a day or two off work.
 In some even more serious instances, accidents may result in irreversible physical disabilities, sometimes even death.

-According to the website of Newport Beach personal injury lawyers, one of the most common causes of accidents is unsafe premise, and one accident that could occur in a poorly managed property is chemical burn.
+According to the website of Mokaram & Associates, P.C., one of the most common causes of accidents is unsafe premise, and one accident that could occur in a poorly managed property is chemical burn.
 Depending on the substance’s strength and concentration, a chemical burn can cause pain and redness that may occur immediately after the exposure.
 Among the most common causes of chemical burns are cleaning agents, thinners, gasoline, bleach, metal cleaners, swimming pool chlorinators, and concrete mix.

 If your skin has just been exposed to a burn-causing chemical, here’s what you need to do.